namtoki/English/stock/03_modifier/complementary.md

   - Things like party hats, paper plates and napkins.
 - ... (some)things like that
   - He doesn't like (some)things like that.
-  - I think he's learning Spanish or something like that, if that makes sence.
+  - I think he's learning Spanish or something like that, if that makes sense.
 - ... or whatever
   - I'm just going to read a book or whatever.
   - She can gossip about me or whatever. (どうでもよいけど)